Kelach/COE-352-Advanced-Scientific-Computation/Project 1/README.md

 K = | 0 0 |
     --   --
 ```
 If we wish to solve the system `f = Ku`.
-However, we see that our `K` matrix has a rank of one (there is only one linearly independent column/row) but requires a rank of 2.
-Therefore our stiffness matrix, in this example, is not full rank, and `K^-1` cannot be computed nor the spring-mass system be solved.
-In addition, we can also see that the `K` matrix is not full rank because its null space is not the zero vector.
+However,  our `K` matrix has a rank of one (there is only one linearly independent column/row) but requires a Rank of 2.
+Therefore our stiffness matrix, in this example, is not Full Rank, and `K^-1` cannot be computed, nor can the spring-mass system be solved.
+In addition, we can also see that the `K` matrix is not Full Rank because its null space is not the zero vector.
 For example:

 ```
       --   --